 Although historically Indiana has led the way with medical malpractice reform, those familiar with the system had begun to worry that it wasn’t keeping up with the times.
 Some were especially concerned with the size of the cap on damages, which had not kept up with inflation.
 In recent years, similar caps in other states have been thrown out by the courts.
 There had also been some worries that the PCF could become underfunded after facing several large actual and potential multi-plaintiff settlements.

 Not everyone is happy with the current system.
 Some, including the family of a young woman left permanently disabled by a birth injury, have argued against it because the damage amounts are too small to cover the actual costs of care related to patient injuries (in this case estimated to be at least $8 million).
-A jury agreed, but the current system prevents a payout this large and that case continues in the courts.
+A jury agreed, but the current system prevents a payout this large.
+The case continues in the courts.

-We know that navigating any medical malpractice claim can be a complex process, and extremely difficult to successfully move forward without help.
-When a patient has been injured during treatment, or because treatment was denied or delayed, it is important to discuss your situation with a law firm you can trust.
-Wilson Kehoe Winingham has many years of experience with Indiana medical malpractice law.
+Navigating any medical malpractice claim can be a complex process, and difficult to successfully move forward without help.
+When a patient has been injured during treatment or because treatment was denied or delayed, it is important to discuss your situation with a law firm you can trust.
+Contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
+The lawyers at WKW can help you get the compensation you deserve.